jvanlier/jvanlier.github.io/_posts/2020-05-01-evaluation-keplergl-covid-19-data.md

 Kepler.gl seems to have been built for unaggregated data that is generated at a random moment in time.
 Which isn't a complete surprise, since this exactly describes the nature of Uber rides!

-But, I have to admit, the playback feature is very nice:/assets/blog/2020-05-01-evaluation-keplergl-covid-19-data/vid
+But, I have to admit, the playback feature is very nice:

 ```python